 If a worker suffers a condition that prevents them from working, they may qualify for SSDI benefits.
 These benefits come in the form of cash and can be used to pay for food, clothing, and shelter.
 In addition, there is no income requirement or poverty expectation needed for the SSDI program.
 As a trade-off, the applicant needs to have worked for a certain amount of time to qualify for SSDI.

 This can all combine to confuse many potential applicants.
-Fortunately, a knowledgeable Social Security lawyer could help ensure you are aware of and understand the Gwinnett SSDI benefits available to you.
+Fortunately, a knowledgeable advocate for the disabled can help ensure you are aware of and understand the Gwinnett SSDI benefits available to you.
 Call today to discuss your claim.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).